TRONxLegend/ReadSnap/README.md

 Submit a pull request!

 📬 For major changes, please open an issue first to discuss what you’d like to change.

+---

+✅ **Next Steps for You**:
+- Replace `your-username` with your GitHub handle.
+- Add actual `popup.png` and `summary.png` to an `assets` folder.
+- If you have a demo video/GIF, place it in `assets` and link it.
+- Optional: Customize your name and license link at the bottom.

+Would you like me to also design a matching logo or icon set for your extension?
+---

+💡 Made with ❤️ to save you time — one summary at a time.